sail-sg/oat/README.md

   * `Actor`: Utilizes [vLLM](https://github.com/vllm-project/vllm) for accelerated online response sampling.
   * `Learner`: Leverages [DeepSpeed](https://github.com/microsoft/DeepSpeed) ZeRO strategies to enhance memory efficiency.
   * `Oracle`: Hosted by [Mosec](https://github.com/mosecorg/mosec) as a remote service, supporting dynamic batching, data parallelism and pipeline parallelism.
 * **Simplified Workflow**: Oat simplifies the experimental pipeline of LLM alignment.
 With an `Oracle` served online, we can flexibly query it for preference data labeling as well as anytime model evaluation.
-All you need is to launch experiments and monitor real-time learning curves (e.g., win rate) on [wandb](https://wandb.ai/lkevinzc/oat-llm) — no need for manual training, checkpointing and loading for evaluation.
+All you need is to launch experiments and monitor real-time learning curves (e.g., win rate) on wandb (see [reproduced results](https://wandb.ai/lkevinzc/oat-llm)) — no need for manual training, checkpointing and loading for evaluation.
 * **Oracle Simulation**: Oat provides simulated preference oracles in various modes.
   * Lightweight reward models run within the actor's process, enabling quick testing on as few as two GPUs.
   * Larger and more capable reward models can be served remotely, harnessing additional compute and memory resources.